toolleeo/cli-apps/README.md

 * [huniq](https://github.com/koraa/huniq) - Command line utility to remove duplicates from the given input.
 Note that huniq does not sort the input, it just removes duplicates.
 * [lolcat](https://github.com/busyloop/lolcat) - Ruby Gem to colorize the output of the cat command.
 * [luneta](https://github.com/fbeline/luneta) - Interactive filter that can be easily composed within any script.
+* [pdf-diff](https://github.com/serhack/pdf-diff) - A tool for visualizing differences between two pdf files.
+Mainly dedicated to editors that usually spends a lot of hours on several pdf.
 * [percol](https://github.com/mooz/percol) - A Python script that "1) receives input lines from `stdin` or a file, 2) lists the input lines and waits for input that filter/select the line(s), 3) outputs the selected line(s) to `stdout`"; can be used to add interactivity to many regular shell commands.
 * [pick](https://github.com/calleerlandsson/pick) - Utility that allows users to choose one option from a set of choices using an interface with fuzzy search functionality.
 * [sd](https://github.com/chmln/sd) - s[earch] & d[isplace] - An intuitive find & replace CLI; a possible replacement for sed.